 State wants to crack down on tax cheaters

 SACRAMENTO, Calif.
-(KFSN) -- It's called an underground economy - California taxpayers being robbed of billions of dollars every year.
+(KGO) -- It's called an underground economy - California taxpayers being robbed of billions of dollars every year.
 The underground economy is not fair to California's legitimate business and a new estimate suggests that the problem will only get worse if the state doesn't act.

 A recent bust in Stockton on May 29 netted authorities half a million dollars worth of counterfeit goods.